heremaps/xyz-documentation/docs/api/walkthrough/addinganddeleting.md

 ## Adding data

 There are basically two ways of adding features to your space.
-And their only difference is the way, the existing data in your space is handled:
+And their only difference is the way the existing data in your space is handled:
-Use *POST* and any pre-existing date is retained; use *PUT* and the only data that is left in your space is the one you just uploaded with the *PUT* request.
+Use *POST* and any pre-existing data is retained; use *PUT* and the only data that is left in your space is the one you just uploaded with the *PUT* request.

 There is a convenience request for modifying features, but that is a subject for another example.